pippinbarr/cart253/schedule.md

 ### In class
 - Thinking like a computer with instructions
+- Discussion
     - Instructions challenges discussion
     - How to read the p5 documentation

 ### In studio
 - Work further on the challenges as needed